 2) Membership of the League shall be open to all affiliated member clubs of the Harrow & District Bowling Association.

-3) All matches shall be played in accordance with the laws of the game as formulated by the International Bowling Board (IBB) and published by Bowls England (BE).
+3) All matches shall be played in accordance with the laws of the game as formulated by World Bowls and published by Bowls England.